Syften alternative · Updated August 2026

 Work left to youJudge whether the person is a real buyer, then write the reply from scratch, then send it.Read the draft, edit if you want, and send.
 The judging and the first draft are done.

-SourcesBroad community coverage: Reddit, HN, GitHub, forums, X, YouTube, podcasts, Slack.Eleven sources: Reddit, HN, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Medium, LinkedIn, the open web.
+SourcesBroad community coverage: Reddit, HN, GitHub, forums, X, YouTube, podcasts, Slack.Twelve sources: Reddit, HN, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Trustpilot, Medium, LinkedIn, the open web.

 Who sends the messageYou.
 Syften never posts, it only notifies.You.
 EaseClaw drafts and hands you the permalink.
 It can never post, send or DM.